barbarabenato/DeepFA/README.md

 # DeepFA: "Deep Feature Annotation"

-A python implementation of the proposed method Deep Feature Annotation (DeepFA) [1,2,3].
-DeepFA aims to obtain pseudolabels from a very small supervised set of images from a large set of unsupervised one.
-DeepFA uses VGG-16[4] to learn the features from images; tSNE algorithm [5] project those features in a 2D space; OPFSemi[6] pseudo labels the unsupervised samples from the unsupervised ones.
-The most confident pseudolabels are used to feed the VGG-16 in the next DeepFA iteration.
+A Python implementation of the proposed method Deep Feature Annotation (DeepFA) [1,2].
+DeepFA aims to obtain pseudo labels from a very small supervised set of images from a large set of unsupervised ones.
+DeepFA uses VGG-16 to learn the features from images; the tSNE algorithm projects those features in a 2D space; OPFSemipseudo labels the unsupervised samples from the unsupervised ones.
+The most confident pseudo labels are used to feed the VGG-16 in the next DeepFA iteration.
 Details of the method, as well as the experiments and evaluation for distinct datasets, can be found in [1,2].

-Pseudolabels on a small subset of MNIST [4] dataset can be obtained with DeepFA using the provided code example.
-The percentage of the initial supervised samples is randomly choosen and the confidence value can be tested as in [2].
+Pseudolabels on a small subset of MNIST dataset can be obtained with DeepFA using the provided code example.
+The percentage of the initial supervised samples is randomly chosen, and different confidence values can be tested as in [2].

 [1] Benato, B. C., Gomes, J. F., Telea, A. C., Falcão, A. X. "Semi-supervised deep learning based on label propagation in a 2D embedded space."
 Iberoamerican Congress on Pattern Recognition.
 Springer, Cham, 2021. ([pdf](https://www.ijcai.org/proceedings/2017/0345.pdf))

 [2] Benato, B. C., Telea, A. C., Falcão, A. X. "Iterative Pseudo-Labeling with Deep Feature Annotation and Confidence-Based Sampling."
 2021 34th SIBGRAPI Conference on Graphics, Patterns and Images (SIBGRAPI).
 IEEE, 2021. ([pdf](http://sibgrapi.sid.inpe.br/col/sid.inpe.br/sibgrapi/2021/09.06.19.40/doc/2021_sibgrapi_Benato-2.pdf))